thunderbird/webext-support/wrapper-apis/README.md

 ## Update add-ons for Thunderbird 78 using wrapper APIs

 Thunderbird 78 usually requires significant changes to add-ons, such as the locale and preference system as well converting XUL documents to HTML.
-Furthermore, the new WebExtension technology does not yet provide all the functions which are available to add-ons by using legacy Thunderbird APIs.
+Furthermore, the new WebExtension technology does not yet provide all the functions which were available to add-ons by using legacy Thunderbird APIs.

 To support developers, we created these wrapper APIs which do not require all of these changes, just to get the add-on running in Thunderbird 78 again.
 The goal is to get as many add-ons compatible with the current ESR version, so users can continue to work with their beloved add-ons.